Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Applications of Modality Gap

-\textbf{Results.} We feed $\bm{T'}$ to the generator of the VLM with different $\alpha$ ranging from 0 to 0.7 with an interval of 0.1.
+\textbf{Intervention.} The process is depicted in Figure~\ref{fig:t2i_overview}.
+We investigate the generation process by intervening in different modality-specific features in Stable-Diffusion-v2~\citep{Rombach_2022_CVPR}, i.e., the shown VLM with an encoder and decoder (generator).
+The input text prompt is \textit{“Please draw an animal”}.
+The encoder generates an embedding $\mathbf{T}$, representing the original multimodal embedding ready for generation.
+Additionally, we provide a reference image; here is a horse - processed through the same encoder, producing a reference embedding $\mathbf{R}$.
+To control the generation through modality-specific feature intervention, we interpolate $\mathbf{T}$ only at the specified indices defined by MDS.
+The final multimodal embedding is computed as: $\mathbf{T'}[I] = \alpha \mathbf{T}[I] + (1 - \alpha) \mathbf{R}[I]$, where operations are applied exclusively to the feature indices defined by $I$, i.e., \texttt{TextD}, \texttt{CrossD}, and \texttt{ImgD}.\\ \textbf{Results.} We feed $\bm{T'}$ to the generator of the VLM with different $\alpha$ ranging from 0 to 0.7 with an interval of 0.1.
 The generated images with the selected indices correspond to \texttt{TextD}, \texttt{CrossD}, and \texttt{ImgD} are shown in Figure~\ref{fig:mm_gen}.
 The results clearly demonstrate that larger interventions on \texttt{TextD} lead to stronger control over high-level semantic concepts—for example, the generated image more distinctly resembles a horse (head).
 All these generated images injected by \texttt{TextD} typically depict clear main subjects without transferring visual background details from the reference image.
-In contrast, interventions on \texttt{ImgD} result in more visual details from the reference image being preserved, such as non-white and fur-like patterned background are visible in \texttt{ImgD} when $\alpha \geq 0.3$.
-To better contrast the effects of \texttt{ImgD} and \texttt{TextD}, we also use a reference image with horse as the main subject, but in different styles/backgrounds.
+In contrast, interventions on \texttt{ImgD} result in more visual details from the reference image being preserved, such as non-white and fur-like patterned background, which are visible in \texttt{ImgD} when $\alpha \geq 0.3$.
+To better contrast the effects of \texttt{ImgD} and \texttt{TextD}, we also use a reference image with a horse as the main subject, but in different styles/backgrounds.
 More results are shown in Figure~\ref{fig:t2i_ref2}.